 No Class 2 license shall be granted unless the licensing authority is satisfied from its investigation of the facts stated in the application, or other available information, that the applicant is a "proper person."
 (MGL c.
 140, Section 59)

 Any Class 2 license that is issued by the licensing authority shall specify all of the premises to be occupied and used by the licensee for the purpose of carrying on the licensed business.
 (MGL c.
 140, Section 59)

 Permits for a change of situation of the licensed premises or any lawfully permitted additions thereto may be granted at any time by the licensing authority, in its discretion, in writing with a copy of any such permit to be attached to the license.

 All licenses granted under MGL c.
-140, Section 59 shall be revoked by the licensing authority if it appears after a hearing that the licensee is not complying with MGL c.
-140, Section 57 to 69, inclusive, or the rules and regulations made thereunder.
+140, Section 59, and this Bylaw shall be revoked by the licensing authority if it appears after a hearing that the licensee is not complying with all laws applicable to the licensed business and property, including but not limited to MGL c.
+140, Sections 57 to 69, inclusive, this Bylaw, or the rules and regulations made thereunder.